Skip to navigation Skip to content

 • Intravenous (into the vein) high-dose corticosteroids (methylprednisolone) to reduce the inflammation of the nervous system.

-• Plasma exchange (PLEX) for severe attacks or if no improvement occurs with corticosteroids.
-The goal of PLEX is to lower the level of anti-AQP4 antibodies in the blood.
-PLEX involves removing blood from the body through a needle and tubing.
+• PLEX involves removing blood from the body through a needle and tubing.
 Through a series of steps, the plasma (the liquid part of the blood) is separated from blood cells and replaced with an artificial plasma substitute.
-The plasma substitute and blood cells are combined and returned to the body intravenously.
-The procedure lasts several hours and may be repeated multiple times over a number of days.
+The plasma substitute and blood cells are combined and then returned to the body intravenously.

 Because the likelihood of recurrence is very high and attacks are generally severe and often result in permanent disability, ongoing treatment to suppress the immune system is necessary.
-Three drugs have been approved by the U.S. Food and Drug Administration (FDA) specifically for treatment of anti-AQP4 positive NMOSD:
+The U.S. Food and Drug Administration (FDA) has approved 3 drugs specifically for treatment of anti-AQP4 positive NMOSD: Other drugs that are used off-label to prevent attacks include:

 Additional resources